kmeshavkin/rxmask/README.md

 ```

 ## <a name="Notes"></a>Notes
-* !
-Regex mask is somewhat broken when trying to add characters before some typed characters (not yet covered by tests)
 * NOT Unicode friendly (or any character that is represented by more than one UTF-16 code unit for that matter)

 ## <a name="Testing"></a>Testing